Selling Your Fleece

 UK Alpaca specialises in British alpaca yarns with full provenance.
 Our natural and dyed fully worsted yarns are processed in the traditional mills in the North of England.
 The aim is to maintain our reputation for top quality British alpaca yarns.
 We sell wholesale to knitwear designers, sock makers, weavers, hand dyers, retail shops and our yarns are also sold by the major online knitting websites.
 UK Alpaca is at all the major yarn shows promoting British alpaca.

 UK Alpaca was set up by Chas Brooke and Rachel Hebditch.
-We support British alpaca farmers by buying several tons of fleece a year which is hand graded on farm for colour and fineness.
+We support British alpaca farmers by buying around ten tons of fleece a year which is hand graded on farm for colour and fineness.
 The large quantities of fleece processed mean prices are competitive with South American imported yarns.

 UK Alpaca’s range of yarns is available for wholesale and retail customers on cone and in balls for next day shipment.
 Alpaca breeders who sell their fleece to us can buy back yarns at wholesale prices with no minimum order.